-SIR, Have not received that Letter, which by this, I perceive you fent to London; if there were any thing in that, by which I might have taken occasion to have done you fervice vice before this time, I have a double reason of grief for the want of it.
+vice before this time, I have a double reason of grief for the want of it.
 I came from thence upon Thursday, where I left Sir Tho.
 Roe so indulgent to his forrow, as it had been an injury to have interrupted it with my unusefull company.
 I have done nothing of that kinde as your Letter intimates, in the memory of that good Gentlewoman; if I had, I should not finde any better use of it, then to put it into your hands.
 You teach me what I owe her memory; and if I pay that debt so, you have a part and interest in it, by doing me the honour of remembring it: and therefore it must come quickly to you.
-I hope not for your return from Court, till I come thither; which if I can be master of my self, or servant to my self, which I think is all one, I hope to do some ten daies hence, making it my way to the Bathe.
-If you find any there that have not forgot my name, continue me in their favour, and hold in your felfa firm affurance that I am Your affectionate servant J. Donne.
+I hope not for your return from Court, till I come thither; which if I can be mafter of my felf, or servant to my self, which I think is all one, I hope to do some ten daies hence, making it my way to the Bathe.
+If you find any there that have not forgot my name, continue me in their favour, and hold in your felf a firm affurance that I am

+Your affectionate servant J. Donne.

-To M" Martha Garet.
+To M's Martha Garet.

-MADAME, Hough there be much merit, in the favour your brother hath done me in a visit, yet that which doth enrich and perfeet it, is, that he brought you with him; which he doth, as well by letting me see how you do, as by giving me occasions, and leave to talk with you by this Letter : if you have any servant, which wishes you better then I, it must be because he is able to put his wishes into a better frame, and expresse them better, and understand proportion, and greatnesse better then I. I am willing to confesse my impotencie; which is, that I know no wish good enough for you; if any doe, my advantage is, that I can exceed his, by adding mine to it.
-You must not think that I begin to think thus, when you begin to hear it, by a Letter; As sometimes by the changing of the winde, you begin to hear a Trumpet, which founded long before you heard it; so are these thoughts of you familiar and ordinary in me, though they have seldome the help of this conveyance to your knowledge: I am loth to leave; for as long as in any fashion, I can have your brother and you here, you make my house a kinde of Dorvey; but fince I cannot stay you here, I will come thither to you; which I do, by wrapping up in this paper, the heart of Your most affectionate servant T. Donne.
+MADAME, Hough there be much merit, in the favour your brother hath done me in a visit, yet that which doth enrich and perfect it, is, that he brought you with him; which he doth, as well by letting me see how you do, as by giving me occasions, and leave to talk with you by this Letter: if you have any servant, which wishes you better then I, it must be because he is able to put his wishes into a better frame, and expresse them better, and understand proportion, and greatnesse better then I. I am willing to confesse my impotencie; which is, that I know no wish good enough for you; if any doe, my advantage is, that I can exceed his, by adding mine to it.
+You must not think that I begin to think thus, when you begin to hear it, by a Letter; As sometimes by the changing of the winde, you begin to hear a Trumpet, which founded long before you heard it; so are these thoughts of of you familiar and ordinary in me, though they have seldome the help of this conveyance to your knowledge: I am loth to leave; for as long as in any fashion, I can have your brother and you here, you make my house a kinde of Dorvey; but since I cannot stay you here, I will come thither to you; which I do, by wrapping up in this paper, the heart of

+Your most affectionate servant J. Donne.